 How self-driving cars will improve the lives of blind and visually impaired people

 In the case of fully self-driving cars, nearly all blind and visually impaired people will have a level of freedom and independence that was once unthinkable.
-Instead of having to rely on other people to help transport them around, many blind and visually impaired individuals will have the freedom to travel as they please.
+Instead of relying on other people to help transport them around, many blind and visually impaired individuals will have the freedom to travel as they please.
 The resulting possibilities of this increased independence are endless.

 Modify self-driving cars for blind and visually impaired riders

-Right now, many automakers have projects to develop self-driving cars, with the “assumption that passengers will have full sight abilities,” as detailed by News@Noreastern.
+Many automakers have projects to develop self-driving cars, with the “assumption that passengers will have full sight abilities,” as detailed by [email protected].
 However, for blind and visually impaired people to benefit more from self-driving cars, modifications will need to be made.

 For example, commands for self-driving cars will likely be inputted via a touchscreen interface.
 This could be problematic for blind and visually impaired people, as they may have difficulty finding the controls.
 Voice assistant technology is a standard feature for many new cars.
 This technology could be further developed for blind or visually impaired people in self-driving cars.